picoworm/softMipi4sla/README.md

 4. Mirrors around UV lamp
 5. 2K LCD Display
 6. Bath with FEP film
-7. Electronics that controls oll of this.
+7. Electronics that controls all of this.

 Electronics consist of:
 1. Arduino board to control motor, FAN and UV Lamp